pastas/test-datasets/over_eighty_years/README.md

 This dataset contains the data used in (Dutch) Stromingen article [Lessen uit lange grondwaterreeksen (Lessons from Long Groundwater Time Series)](https://www.nhv.nu/stroming/nieuws/stromingen_202102_artikel_verhagen/) - Floris Verhagen and Lisette Avis (2021).
 The head measurements are obtained from [DINOloket](https://www.dinoloket.nl/) and the meteorological data obtained from the [KNMI](https://www.knmi.nl/nederland-nu/klimatologie-metingen-en-waarnemingen).

 The datasets have been read using the pastas functions read_knmi and read_dino using the associated fill options for nans.
+One outlier has been removed for B32A0101001 at 2010-06-07.

 Visualizations are available for the full duration of the six head time series.